radar/ryanbigg.com/_posts/2021-08-11-a-tour-of-twist.markdown

 To cover what Twist does in a nutshell: Twist receives webhook notifications from GitHub after new commits are pushed to a book's GitHub repository.
 Twist then reads a book's Markdown or AsciiDoc files and converts those formats into HTML and stores it in a database.
 Later on, that HTML is served out through a GraphQL endpoint in the form of books, chapters, and elements.
 Readers can then read the book and leave notes on the book as they go.
 I use these notes to improve the quality of the books I write.

+If you want to get an idea of what working on this app is like, I've live streamed about 10 hours of active development on this project.
+[The first episode is on Youtube here](https://www.youtube.com/watch?v=qWdyo3icsjU).

 ## The application container

 The application starts off in a similar way to a Rails application.
 There's a `config.ru` file that goes off and loads `config/boot.rb`.
 That sets up Bundler and Dotenv, configuring the gems and environment necessary for running the application.
 After that, we come to the application _container_.